ondat/documentation/docs/concepts/portal/installation-portal.md

 4. Create a local cluster using kind.
 You can find the latest `---image` tags on [Docker Hub](https://hub.docker.com/r/storageos/kind-node/tags)
 `kind create cluster --image storageos/kind-node:v1.22.3 --name portal-dev`

-# Creating Credentials foy Your Cluster
+# Creating Credentials for Your Cluster

 1. Open [Ondat Portal](https://portal.ondat.io/dashboard).
 2. Log into your account using your account's credentials.